 Buy extra kit guides for classroom or workshop situations when people need to share kits, or just keep a few as backups for when one of them is inevitably wiped out in a tragic coffee-spill accident.

-If you\'ve ever wondered how to control the headlight of a car from a microcontroller, a MOSFET is what you need.
-This is a very common MOSFET with very low on-resistance and a control voltage (aka gate voltage) that is compatible with any 3-5V microcontroller or mechanical switch.
-This allows you to control high-power devices with very low-power control...
+If you\'ve ever wondered how to control high current devices from a low-power microcontroller, a MOSFET is what you need.
+The NDP6020P is a very common MOSFET with very low on-resistance and a control voltage (aka gate voltage) that is compatible with most 5V and 3.3v microcontroller or mechanical switches.
+This allows you to control high-power devices...

 This 1.3"OLED display module is made of 128x64 individual write OLED pixels, It uses I2C to communicate with microcontroller such as Arduino, with the given library, it would be easy to integrate the OLED display module into your project.